Food and exercise

-Exercising also helps keep you fit and strong.
-You can do things like walking to school or work, walking the dog, cycling, swimming, dancing or playing a sport.
+Exercising helps keep your body and muscles fit and strong.
+You can do things like walking to school or work, walking the dog, running, cycling, swimming, dancing or playing a sport.

-- Search for clubs on Infolink or find some in our leisure section
+- Search for leisure clubs in your area on Suffolk Infolink or see our leisure section

 - Find free yoga videos on Youtube - Try Yoga with Adrienne

-Get Sugar Smart - download the Change4Life app which tells you how much sugar is in what you're eating and drinking, just by scanning the barcode of a product!
-Cut down your sugar intake by downloading the Sugar Smart app.
+- Get Sugar Smart App from Change4Life which tells you how much sugar is in what you're eating and drinking, just by scanning the barcode of a product!
+Cut down your sugar intake by downloading the Sugar Smart App

-Sometimes food affects things that we might not expect, so its important to understand that what we eat influences how we feel.
+Sometimes food affects things that we might not expect, so its important to understand that what we eat influences how we feel and our emotional wellbeing.

-It might also help to speak to a school nurse for support and advice - they offer weekly confidential 'drop-ins' in secondary schools.
-Send a text to ChatHealth (07507 333356) or ask in school to find out more or for more information see our ChatHealth page
+Try speaking to a school nurse for support and advice - they offer weekly confidential 'drop-ins' in secondary schools.
+Send a text to 07507 333356, ask in school to find out more or for more information see our ChatHealth page

 Need some help to keep fit and healthy?